 At its core, Erlang C allows you to model the relationship between staffing, call volume, and response time.
-These are factors that good support managers understand intuitively, but a little math goes a long way towards quantifying those intuitions.
+These are factors that good support managers understand intuitively, but a little math goes a long way toward quantifying those intuitions.

 Note that in this post, we focus on staffing real-time channels.
 Erlang C is typically not appropriate for modeling channels like email, where response times may be in the hours or days and a backlog of tickets can build up over time.

-As discussed above, there are many calculators on the web that allow you to conduct Erlang analysis manually.
-Rather than go deep into the details of how Erlang C actually works, we'll focus on explaining how to interpret its results and use it to plan staffing.
+As discussed above, there are many calculators on the web that allow you to conduct Erlang C analysis manually.
+Rather than go deep into the details of how Erlang C actually works, we'll focus on how to interpret its results and use it to plan staffing.

 For example, if you receive 50 contacts per hour, contacts take 5 minutes to handle on average, and your goal is to respond to 90% of customers within 1 minute, then you'll need 10 people staffed in that hour and on average 60% of their time will be occupied with contacts.
-Note that we assume 30% shrinkage, which is fairly typical— this metric captures the portion of time spent on breaks, meetings, or any activities that don't involve directly handling customer contacts.
+Note that we assume 30% shrinkage, which is the industry average — this metric captures the portion of time spent on breaks, meetings, or any activities that don't involve directly handling customer contacts.

 Here are a few other takeaways from the table:

-If this all seems like a lot of assumptions and variables, that's because there are indeed many factors to take into account.
+If this all seems like it’s based on a lot of assumptions and fluctuating variables, that's because there are indeed many factors to take into account.
 We suggest setting aside time to do research on industry averages for measures like shrinkage and occupancy, which are well studied.
 For other variables such as target response time, what makes sense for you will depend a lot on the characteristics and goals of your business — this is where judgment and tradeoffs come into play.

-As with any quantitative model, Erlang C is only as accurate as its assumptions, and so you absolutely do need to work off the right data in order to make the right decisions.
+As with any quantitative model, the Erlang C formula is only as accurate as its assumptions, and so you absolutely do need to work off the right data in order to make the right decisions.
 As a brief illustration, we'll work off the same inputs as above (90% of responses within 60 seconds).
 If forecasts are off by 25%, you could find yourself understaffed or overstaffed by several people.

 At the end of the day, support teams need to make a number of hard decisions in order to balance serving customers promptly while maintaining economic viability.
-Erlang analysis removes some of the guesswork by clarifying how staffing decisions impact bottom-line customer-facing outcomes such as response time and service level.
+Erlang C analysis removes some of the guesswork by clarifying how staffing decisions impact bottom-line customer-facing outcomes such as response time and service level.
 However, as we've shown, getting this right also requires having access to good data and projections.